frnndcassemiro/NRP-tool/README.md

 # NRP
- A tool for software requirements prioritization using artificial intelligence planning.
+ A tool for software requirements allocation using artificial intelligence planning.